 The changing of the seasons is not an ok excuse to stop your daily running routine.
-Sure you might not be able to go romp around on your favorite dirt trails once the snow starts to fall but with the right gear and timing you can easily continue to run throughout the year.
+Sure you might not be able to go romp around on your favorite dirt trails once the snow starts to fall but with the right gear and timing, you can easily continue to run throughout the year.
 One piece of gear that stands out for running in the mountains is the Montane Fireball Verso Pull-On mid layer.

-I have been testing this jacket on and off for the past couple months and wanted to give some feedback to how it performs, what I liked and didn’t and some info on the brand.
+I have been testing this jacket on and off for the past couple months and wanted to give some feedback on how it performs, what I liked and didn’t and some info on the brand.

 Montane Fireball Verso Review

 I’m going to start with what I really love about this piece, and it all comes down to the material PERTEX® Quantum Rip-stop.
 PERTEX is hands down some of the best material I have ever worn to help block wind and cold weather conditions.